phax/ph-css/README.md

 ```

 Both `CSSReader` and `CSSReaderDeclarationList` have the possibility to define a default unrecoverable error handler using the method `setDefaultParseExceptionHandler(ICSSParseExceptionHandler)`.
 If a reading method is invoked without an explicit `ICSSParseExceptionHandler` than this default exception handler is used.

+##CSS iteration/visting
+Once a CSS file was successfully read, it can easily be iterated using the class `com.helger.css.decl.visit.CSSVisitor`.
+It requires a valid instance of `com.helger.css.decl.CascadingStyleSheet` as well as an implementation of `com.helger.css.decl.visit.ICSSVisitor`.
+The `CascadingStyleSheet` can be acquired either by reading from a file/stream or by creating a new one from scratch.
+For the `ICSSVisitor` it is recommended to use the class `com.helger.css.decl.visit.DefaultCSSVisitor` as the base class - this class contains empty implementations of all methods defined in the `ICSSVisitor` interface.
+To visit all declarations (e.g. `color:red;`) it is sufficient to simply override the method `public void onDeclaration (@Nonnull final CSSDeclaration aDeclaration)`.
+For details please have a look at the JavaDocs of `ICSSVisitor`.
+To start the visiting call `CSSVisitor.visitCSS (CascadingStyleSheet, ICSSVisitor)`.

+A special visitor is present for URLs.
+URLs can occur on several places in CSS files, especially in the `@import` rules and within declarations (like in `background-image: url(../images/bg.gif)`).
+Therefore a special interface `com.helger.css.decl.visit.ICSSUrlVisitor` together with the empty default implementation `com.helger.css.decl.visit.DefaultCSSUrlVisitor` is provided.
+So to visit all URLs within a CSS call `CSSVisitor.visitCSSUrl(CascadingStyleSheet, ICSSUrlVisitor)`.

+For modifying URLs (e.g. to adopt paths to a different environment) a special base class `com.helger.css.decl.visit.AbstractModifyingCSSUrlVisitor` is available.
+It offers the abstract method `protected abstract String getModifiedURI (@Nonnull String sURI)` to modify a URL and write the result back into the original `CascadingStyleSheet`.
+An example of how this can be used, can be found in the test method `com.helger.css.decl.visit.CSSVisitorDeclarationListTest.testModifyingCSSUrlVisitor ()`.

+**Note**: it is safe to modify a CSS while iterating it, but only changes affecting children of the current node may be considered during the same iteration run.

 ---